OSGeo/gdal/doc/source/programs/gdal_raster_clean_collar.rst

     this number of pixels.
     Defaults to 2.

-.. option:: --addalpha
+.. option:: --add-alpha

     Adds an alpha band to the output file.
     The alpha band is set to 0 in the image collar and to 255 elsewhere.
-    This option is mutually exclusive with :option:`--addmask`.
+    This option is mutually exclusive with :option:`--add-mask`.

-.. option:: --addmask
+.. option:: --add-mask

     Adds a mask band to the output file,
     The mask band is set to 0 in the image collar and to 255 elsewhere.
-    This option is mutually exclusive with :option:`--addalpha`.
+    This option is mutually exclusive with :option:`--add-alpha`.

 .. option:: --algorithm floodfill|twopasses